AlabiSarat09/Customer-Retention/README.md

 Features:
 - Bookmark captures the state of a report page.
 - Selection provides a list of all the objects on the current page and can be used to hide/unhide those objects.
-- Icons is used to beautify the dashboard.
+- Icons are used to beautify the dashboard.
 - Button: to navigate to the churn risk analysis.

 ## Customer Risk Analysis: